Tour of Praha

 The Czechs say the name of the city Praha, the h is pronounced like the Scottish ch in loch, kind of gargled at the back of the throat.
 Prague is the German name, so not so popular with the Czechs.
 The city was an amalgamation of four cities way back when.
 It also has seven hills, like Rome.
 We started on top of the oldest area where the Prague Castle complex is.

-Things look kind of pink because I accidently had tint set on my camera.
+Things look kind of pink because I accidentally had tint set on my camera.

 The above palace area was designed by the same architect that designed the Schoenbrun Palace in Vienna.